Avanade/Beef/src/Beef.Grpc/README.md

 <br/>

-## Run-time enablement
+## runtime enablement

-The following describes the changes required for run-time enablement.
+The following describes the changes required for runtime enablement.

 <br/>